ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/logic/README.md

 # Boolean Logic

-This contains the yaml for the boolean `logic` object.
+This contains the yaml file for the boolean `logic` object.

 ## boolean_logic.yaml